 Support for your child

-At Penglais School the ALN department is made up of the following specialist resource units:
+At Ysgol Penglais School the ALN department is made up of the following specialist resource units:

 - Basic Skills – literacy and numeracy support

-- Have a significantly greater difficulty in learning than the majority of student of the same age;
+- Have a significantly greater difficulty in learning than the majority of students of the same age.

-- Have a disability which prevents of hinders them from making use of educational facilities of a kind generally provided for student of the same age in schools within the area of the Education Authority
+- Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for student of the same age in schools within the area of the Education Authority.

 The ALN Code of practice for Wales states that needs fall within the following broad range areas:

 - Cognition and learning

 - Communication and interaction and